HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 ### Microscope model

-Under `metadata.instruments[0].microscope`, we can see that an 'Axio Imager Z2' microscope was used.
+Under `metadata.instruments[0].microscope`, we can see that the microscope manufacturer was Zeiss.

 ### Detector
 Under `metadata.instruments[0].detectors`, we can see